New York City—February 14, 2011

-This conference will draw on the expertise of Hospital for Special Surgery’s Sports Medicine and Shoulder Service as well as other leaders in the field of sports medicine and pediatrics.
+This conference will draw on the expertise of Hospital for Special Surgery’s Sports Medicine Service as well as other leaders in the field of sports medicine and pediatrics.

 1300 York Avenue at 69th Street (adjacent to Hospital for Special Surgery)

 Jordan Metzl, M.D., Pediatric Sports Medicine Physician and national sports medicine expert, Hospital for Special Surgery

 Daniel W. Green, M.D., Pediatric Orthopedic Surgeon, Hospital for Special Surgery

 Andrew D. Pearle, M.D., Sports Medicine and Shoulder Surgeon, Hospital for Special Surgery; Clinical Director, Computer Assisted Surgery Center, Hospital for Special Surgery

 James J. Kinderknecht, M.D., Sports Medicine Service Physician, Hospital for Special Surgery

 |Keynote Address:||Thomas Farley, M.D., MPH, NYC Health Commissione